Faith & Coaching: Finding My Own Path

 Since 2014, he has been an assistant coach for the Minnesota Timberwolves.
 On January 6, 2019, Saunders was promoted to interim head coach of the Timberwolves after Tom Thibodeau was fired, also becoming the youngest head coach in the NBA for the 2018–19 season.
 On January 8, 2019, Saunders got his first win in his debut as head coach when the Timberwolves defeated the Oklahoma City Thunder, and became the youngest head coach to win in his debut since 1978.

 On May 20, 2019, the Timberwolves announced Saunders signed to a multi-year deal to become the team’s permanent head coach, removing his interim status.
-At age 33, Saunders became the youngest coach in the league, despite having over 10 years of NBA experience under his belt.
+At age 32, Saunders became the youngest head coach in the league, with more than ten years of NBA experience under his belt.

 When Saunders was born, his father Flip Saunders was an assistant coach at the University of Minnesota.
 Ryan grew up in Wisconsin and South Dakota, as Flip later worked as head coach for CBA teams in those states.
 In 1995, the Saunders family returned to the Minneapolis–Saint Paul area when Flip Saunders became head coach of the Minnesota Timberwolves, a position he would maintain for the rest of Ryan’s childhood.